Frequently-Asked Questions

 Main Hall Features:

-• Regulation plan size for Badminton.
+• Larger plan size for Badminton.

 • Direct access and view over protected terrace and garden.